csun-arcs/arcs_cohort_gazebo_sim/README.md

 # ARCS Cohort Gazebo Simulation Package

 The `arcs_cohort_gazebo_sim` package provides a Gazebo simulation environment for the ARCS Cohort robot, enabling users to simulate the robot's behavior in various world configurations.
 It integrates with ROS 2 and Gazebo to support robot control, sensor simulation (e.g., Stereolabs Zed camera, LiDAR), and teleoperation using joysticks or keyboards.
-This package is designed to work with the `arcs_cohort_description` and `arcs_cohort_navigation` packages for a complete simulation and navigation stack.

 ## Table of Contents
 - [Overview](#overview)